LP Recharge

-LP Recharge, also known as Linkin Park Recharge, is a free-to-play action-puzzle game, developed by Swiss studio Kuuluu Interactive Entertainment, which is composed by American rock band Linkin Park.
+LP Recharge, also known as Linkin Park Recharge, is a 2013 free-to-play action-puzzle game, developed by Swiss studio Kuuluu Interactive Entertainment, which is composed by American rock band Linkin Park.
 The game was released on September 12, 2013, as it is a current playable game on Facebook.
-The game is focused on solving puzzles and also attempting to raise awareness about parts of the world that don’t have reliable power.
+The game is focused on solving puzzles and also attempting to raise awareness about parts of the world that do not have reliable power.

 History

 The game was announced on June 20, 2012; almost a year before the release of the game.
 A trailer was launched for the game in late August 2013.
 The game had 30,000 gamers in its first day.
 An official single by the band and electro house musician Steve Aoki, entitled "A Light That Never Comes", was unlocked by collecting 10 million MWh total in the game by the gamers on September 16, 2013.
 The single is also the opening track, along with a Rick Rubin reboot as the closing track, for the band's second remix album Recharged.